 Grace Jones’ sharply-tailored suits with broad padded shoulders inspired the ‘girl power’ and cross-dressing movement of the 1980s – an inspiration for artists such as Annie Lennox, Lady Gaga, Rihanna, Solange, and Lorde.

-Also, as a sign women were rising through the ranks, Britain was run by Margaret Thatcher, the country’s first-ever female Prime Minister.
+Also, as a sign that women were rising through the ranks, Britain was run by Margaret Thatcher, the country’s first-ever female prime minister.

-The shoulder pads were such an influential trend in the 80s fashion that dress designers even adopted them.
+The shoulder pads were an influential trend in the 80s fashion that dress designers even adopted.

 Notable shoulder pads matched vaporous dresses with puffed sleeves to create unique geometric shapes and cuts.

-The 80s fashion styles were influenced by those times stars and celebrities, promoting fitness and aerobic exercises on TV.
+The 80s fashion trends were influenced by the times’ stars and celebrities, promoting fitness and aerobic exercises on TV.

 Olivia Newton-John and Jane Fonda’s appearances (Flashdance in particular) turned legwarmers into every woman’s fashion statement.